Today the weather was damp and cold and quite cloudy, with the sun low in the sky.

 TRAIL END AREA

-As it was the last week of the survey I went to visit the curious round orange form of Phlebia radiata (Fig. 12.10) — it was much the same as week eleven, but it was slightly paler and had flattened out a little.
+As it was the last week of the survey I went to visit the curious round orange form of Phlebia radiata — it was much the same as week eleven, but it was slightly paler and had flattened out a little.